Number one for freeriding

 The first ski tourers climbed Ylläs decades before the first ski lifts were built, and we welcome everyone to continue this tradition of skiing at the fell.
 However, skinning differs from standard alpine skiing, and it is important that skinners take the following safety rules into account for their safety and the safety of others:

-- Skinning is allowed outside of the managed slopes and lift tracks at all times when the natural snow conditions permit.
-Please note that it is prohibited to use the managed slopes outside of the slope and lift opening hours because of maintenance operations.
-For example, it is almost impossible to see the wire of the track machine in the dark
+- Skinning is allowed outside of the slope area at all times when the natural snow conditions permit.
+Please note that it is prohibited to use the slope area outside of the opening hours because of maintenance operations.
+For example, it is almost impossible to see the wire of the snow cat in the dark

 - The recommended skinning routes are marked on the slope map with a yellow dotted arrow line

-- Remember that you skin at your own risk, and it is your responsibility to avoid others when you are moving in the opposite direction.
-Do not disturb the skiers and snowboarders who are gliding downhill.
-And ensure others can see you.
+- Remember that you skin at your own risk.
 Use a headtorch, if needed, and do not stop in poorly visible areas where someone coming from above might not see you